emanuelefaja/guide2life/health/nutrition/alcohol.md

 Alcohol is a poison, and one of the most widely consumed recreational substances on the planet.
 Even *surprisingly* low alcohol consumption has negative impact on the brain and body.

 That said, drinking clearly has an appeal, otherwise not so many people would do it.
+Often, the reason why people drink can be summed up as:

 > Because no great story ever started with someone eating a salad.

 This part of Guide2Life is designed to help you understand alcohol and its affects on your health.
 Then you can make an informed decision if you want to drink alcohol.

+This is important because many of us do not make a "decision" to drink or not to drink alcohol.

+We simply follow the default mode of the society we find ourselves in.
+If you're reading this from Europe, you are likely to drink, if you're from Saudi Arabia, you are likely to abstain.

-Ask yourself: how does alcohol fit into my life and health goals?
+The key question to ask yourself is: *How does alcohol fit into my life and health goals?*

 You may decide that the [social benefits of alcohol](#why-drink-alcohol) are worth the health downsides, especially when you drink in moderation.
+Or, you may decide that you can still enjoy your social life without alcohol, and your health will improve.

-Guide2Life is not here to tell you precisely how to live, we purely provide information so you can make the best decisions possible using evidence-based reasoning.
+Guide2Life is not here to tell you *precisely* how to live — we showcase information so you can make the best decisions possible using evidence-based reasoning.

+However, this is what is clear in the data and studies:

+1. The optimum amount of alcohol to drink for health is zero.
+2. Below two drinks per week, you are probably fine.
+More than this, you start to run into problems.
+3. Regular low doses of alcohol (i..e "[chronic drinking](#chronic-drinking)") is much worse for your health than most people assume.
-**However, it is clear in the data and studies that large and regular consumption of alcohol (i.e. "binge drinking") is incompatible with living a good life.**
+4. Large and regular consumption of alcohol (i.e. "[binge drinking](#binge-drinking)") is *absolutely* incompatible with living a good life.

 ## What is Alcohol?